jrderuiter/dacite-config/readme.md

-# typed-config
+# dacite-config

-A dataclass-based approach for creating typesafe configs in Python.
+Helpers for creating typed, IDE-friendly configs in Python using dataclasses and `dacite`.

-## Why typed-config?
+## Why use typed configs?

-### Scenario

 Consider a situation in which we're tasked with building a small web application.
 To keep things flexible, we'd like to make some options configurable, including the host address on which the application will listen.